PatriciaGN/blog_directory/post_repository_recipe.md

 user.username #=> "updated username"
 user.email_address #=> "updated@email.com"

+ describe "#find" do
+        it "finds a cohort with related students" do repo = CohortRepository.new
+            cohort = repo.find_with_students(1)

+            expect(cohort.title).to eq("September 22")
+            expect(cohort.students.length).to eq 2
+        end
+    end

 7. Reload the SQL seeds before each test run
 Running the SQL code present in the seed file will empty the table and re-insert the seed data.